farhanlion/Newt/README.md

 # Newt
 Newt is an educational app (built using python) geared to teach young learners Newtononian motion concepts.
 ## Usage
-Download this repository on your PC.
+Download this repository on your PC (Windows only for now).
 Open 'Program' folder and run 'Newt.exe'.
 Have fun exploring!
 ## Edit the Source Code
 ### Prerequisites
 Ensure the following are installed on your PC: